Orientation

 In principle, The Baekeland program is open to mandatories from all scientific fields, all nationalities and ages with fewer restricting conditions.
 So, if you can find a promoter in a Flemish university that will support your proposal and a company willing to hire you to implement the project you can do your PhD and work in that respective company.
 The company acts as the main applicant for VLAIO.
 After approval, the company is granted project-based support.
 The personnel and operating costs of the doctoral student are subsidized to 50% for a large company and 60 to 80% for an SME.

-• A third option can be said to be the University Research Fund (BOF), an internal resource made available to universities by the Flemish Government.
+The mandate is interesting in that it allows you to obtain your doctorate, to know the business world from the inside and see your research results immediately applied in business.
+This type of mandate is basically four years. - A third option can be said to be the University Research Fund (BOF), an internal resource made available to universities by the Flemish Government.
 On the advice of their respective Research Boards, the University Research Fund is used to support ground-breaking fundamental research at the university.
 A PhD candidate cannot apply directly to the BOF.
 This needs to be done by the professor (future supervisor).

 b.
 NGOs (External Funding Options)